 Born in Latronico (Province of Potenza).
 Degree in law from the University of Naples “Federico II”.
 Professional journalist.
 Brussels ANSA correspondent from 1967 to 1975, then special foreign policy envoy of the same agency until 1989.
 From then until 1992, spokesman of the 5-party government (DC, PSI, PSDI, PLI and PRI) led by Giulio Andreotti.
 Council of Ministers Presidency representative on the board of IsMEO.
 Member of the IsIAO board of directors, appointed vice-president in 2008.
 Author of numerous articles and essays, he has published among others Cento punture di spillo, (Rome, Memori 2005) and The Islamic Kaleidoscopeon Islamic fundamentalism (Il caleidoscopio islamico, Rome, IsIAO 2006).

 Sergio Ferdinandi (Sedan 1963) has a degree in Christian Archaeology and masters in Medieval Archaeology and Topography from the University of Rome “La Sapienza”.
 General manager in the Ministry of Foreign Affairs and International Cooperation, during his career he served in the General Defence Staff and the Presidency of the Council of Ministers, holding positions in the government’s Legal and Legislative Affairs Department and the cabinet of the Public Function Ministry.
 Specialist in Crusader and Byzantine oriental archaeology and military architecture, he is the author of numerous publications.
-He has participated with “La Sapienza” and the Cultural Heritage Ministry in numerous archaeological excavation, investigation and survey projects.
+He has participated with “La Sapienza” and the Cultural Heritage Ministry in numerous archaeological excavation, investigation and survey projects in Europe and Middle East.
 A lecturer and frequent speaker at national and international conferences, he is a specialist on the Italian National UNESCO Commission and a member of various international archaeological societies and institutions.
-He is an honorary inspector of the Special Superintendency for the Archaeological Heritage of Rome, and has long collaborated with the Pontificia Università Antonianum, particularly in research in the Holy Land.
+Since 2019 is a member of the Consiglio Superiore per i beni e le attività culturali e paesaggistici of the Ministry of Cultural

 Anna Filigenzi is Associate Professor, Art History and Archaeology of India at the University of Naples “L’Orientale”.
 Since 1984 she has been a member of the Italian Archaeological Mission in Pakistan and since 2003 director of the Italian Archaeological Mission in Afghanistan.
 She is the author of numerous publications on the archaeology and art history of the Indian subcontinent and Central Asia, disciplines which she also teaches.
 Fields of research: Buddhist iconography and architecture, especially of the Gandharic and post-Gandaric periods; cultural contacts between northern Pakistan, Kashmir, the Western Himalayas and Xinjiang, with particular regard to the development and circulation of forms of visual art and the interconnections between religious culture, politics and civil society.